RTW Trip Packing List: What To Pack

-I always packed a pocket knife in check-in bag.
-I often needed a bottle opener, a knife, etc when I was out and about.
-I love Leatherman.
-Just remember to always put it back in your check-in bag or if you’re not checking in, don’t bring it!!
+I always packed a pocket knife in my check-in bag.
+There were times needed a bottle opener or a knife when I was on the road.
+I am a big fan of Leatherman knives.
+Please remember to pack your pocketknife in your check-in bag or if you’re not checking in, don’t bring one!!

 LeSportsac Triple Zip is what I carried my passport on my RTW.
 It’s great because you can fit coins and currency in the zip compartments.
 I stored a pen in there too for going through customs.

 I also pack a Baggu reusable bag.
-It’s great to tote dirty laundry to the laundromat, carry wet clothes back from the beach or for when you’re going to buy groceries at the market.
+It’s great for bringing dirty laundry to the laundromat, carrying wet clothes back from the beach or for when you’re going to buy groceries at the market.
 I also wrote about my love for Baggu bags here.

 Reusable containers to store shampoos, etc. It’s often cheaper to buy bigger sized items than to buy trial or travel sized items.
 I’d often buy with a friend and share product or leave for the next person at a hostel or at my friends.
 Top up and you’re off.

 SAVE THIS RTW TRIP PACKING LIST TO PINTEREST

 What is on your RTW trip packing list?

 **Links shared in this post are affiliate links.
 You are not charged extra to buy but if purchased through the retailer I recommend, I earn a tiny commission for the sale.
 Purchases through affiliates help me with the cost of running this site and sharing helpful travel information with you, my fellow traveller.
 It’s always appreciated if you use my affiliate links but never expected.
 Thank you for the support.**